Applied to many jobs and got no calls? Feel like applying for jobs online doesn't work? These tips are for you.

 About the Author

-Chandlee Bryan, M.Ed. is a job search strategist and resume writer at Best Fit Forward, she also serves as the Community Manager for StartWire.
-Over the course of her career, she’s worked as a college career services director, a recruiter, and in career development for rocket scientists.
+Chandlee Bryan, M.Ed. is a job search strategist and resume writer at Best Fit Forward, she also serves as the Assistant Director at the Center for Professional Development at Dartmouth College.
 She is the co-organizer of one of the largest job seekers Meetup groups in the world and enjoys listening to – and telling – stories in her spare time.
 You can follow her career advice on Twitter at @chandlee.

-This article is part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:
+This article was part of the Over $5000 in Prizes: The 5th Annual JobMob Guest Blogging Contest, which was made possible thanks in large part to our sponsors:

 |Marcus Tandler’s JOBlog is Germany’s oldest blog about job search & careers.|